USDA-FSA/fsa-design-system/guides/accessibility/keyboard.md

   * The keyboard user needs to be able to access all controls in the dialog box, especially the controls to dismiss the dialog.
   * __If the keyboard user cannot do all of these things, this is a failure__.
   * Ideally, the keyboard user should also be able to dismiss the modal dialog box with the Escape key.
-7. If an interaction reveals hidden content.
+7. If an interaction reveals hidden content...
   * Ensure the focus is moved to the revealed content.
     * If this does not happen, check for a programmatic description of the change.
 8. Check for title tags providing information not on the screen.